sathish-00/CausalFunnel-Analytics/README.md

 # CausalFunnel Analytics Platform

-A full-stack user analytics platform built as part of the CausalFunnel Full Stack Engineer Assignment.
+## User Analytics Application

-The application tracks user interactions on a webpage, stores analytics events in MongoDB, and provides a dashboard for session analysis, user journey visualization, and click heatmap generation.
+A full-stack analytics platform developed as part of the CausalFunnel Full Stack Engineer Assignment.
+The application tracks user interactions on web pages, stores event data in MongoDB, and provides an analytics dashboard for session tracking, user journey visualization, and click heatmap analysis.

 ---